 - Try that again.
 Does that make sense?

 - If a student is stuck on a particular word, try the tracing method mentioned earlier.
 What vowel do you see there?
-For older students you can ask: How may syllables?
-How do you know where to divide for that word?
+For older students, you can ask: How many syllables?
+How do you know where to divide that word?